AndreaMariani-AM/Docker/example_workflow.md

 * Building script

 Create a bash script that builds the image, it'll be called like any other script with `./script.sh`.
-In this script, first we create a variable `IMAGE_VERSION` that contains the day when the image is created, the building function with a couple of options, the tagging step that's skipped 'cause we add the username to the image directly here, the redirection of STDOUT and ERR to a file that can be inspected to troubleshoot the build and finally whe push the newly created image to the repo.
+In this script, first we create a variable `IMAGE_VERSION` that contains the day when the image is created, the building function with a couple of options, the tagging step that's skipped 'cause we add the username to the image directly here, the redirection of STDOUT and ERR to a file that can be inspected to troubleshoot the build and finally we push the newly created image to the repo.
 The script looks like this.

 ```
 IMAGE_VERSION=$(date "+%m%d%y") # this sets the version

-docker build --progress=plain --no-cache -t andreamariani/rnaseq_snakemake:${IMAGE_VERSION} -t andreamariani/rnaseq_snakemake:latest .
+docker build --progress=plain --no-cache -t username/image:${IMAGE_VERSION} -t username/image:latest .
 2>&1 | tee stdout.log && \
-docker push andreamariani/rnaseq_snakemake:${IMAGE_VERSION}
+docker push username/image:${IMAGE_VERSION}

 ```

 `--progress=plain` it's similar to a verbose argument, but in reality extends the STDOUT that was shrinked with buildkit.
+Tho it creates a wave of text, i think it'll be easier to troubleshoot later on.
 `--no-cache` doesn't cache the build.
 I'd advise to use it only when building the final image or when conflicts between dependencies are spotted, se we can move around stuff and fix it.
+One reason to use this is if a particular/large package has dependecies required for other packages in the build and this is the limiting/painfull step (i.e. when buiding [this image](https://github.com/AndreaMariani-AM/Docker/tree/main/ChIPseq-snakemake) ia had trouble with `spp` package from Cran that required `Rsamtools` as dependency but for some reason wasn't able to download it.
+My workaround was to first download Bioconductor package `ChIPseeker` that had the same dependency, so `spp` could use it and was properly installed).
 `tee` allows to both write to a file (STDOUT and ERR `2>&1`) and to standard output.

 This is the script i'd use when building the final image, below there's commands i'd use when first testing the build.
 Uncomment and use those.